agermanidis/Antipersona/README.md

 # [Antipersona](http://antipersona.co)

-With the advent of social media, the way we perform our identities has drastically changed.
-Our identity has become something more well-defined, and much easier to control.
-At the same time, we have grown to feel much closer to other people’s identities through their social media feeds, casually scrolling through months of social media activity when we meet a new person.
-There has never been another time in history when we lived vicariously through so many other people at once.

-It might be the case that one identity is not enough to express our individuality anymore.
-That the idea of cultivating a singular, specific identity has become outdated.
-In which case the question
-arises: why can’t identities travel across bodies and become a commons, so that everybody can enjoy each identity's unique privileges?

-Antipersona is a radical attempt at redistributing this kind of “identity wealth.”
-It is an iPhone app that makes extensive use of the Twitter API to simulate the experience of using the platform as if you’re  in from any user account of your choice.
-When you “shadow” a person, you get to see the same timeline that they see and receive the same notifications (for follows, mentions, and retweets) that they receive throughout the day.
+Antipersona simulates the experience of using Twitter as if you're signed in from any user account of your choice, providing a window into someone else's social media point-of-view.
+When you "become" an account on Antipersona, you can see the same timeline they see and receive the same notifications (for follows, mentions, and retweets) they receive, for 24 hours.

-Go ahead, try a new identity today.
-Get a glimpse of the world of frictionless identity adoption that awaits us.
+The advent of social media has turned our personal identities into discrete entities that we can mold to our wishes.
+At the same time, it has made us feel closer to other people's identities, enabling us to live a low-resolution version of their lives alongside them day by day.

+Perhaps being confined to a single identity is not how we want to exist in the world anymore.
+If that's the case, we need to come up with novel social and technological arrangements for sharing identities, turning them into a new kind of commons.

 See
 [`ARCHITECTURE.md`](https://github.com/agermanidis/Antipersona/blob/master/ARCHITECTURE.md)